Creating and running an Archive job

 • If Analytics indexes or Structured Analytics sets exist in the workspace, but you do not select the option to include them, when the workspace is restored, these will cease to function and will need to be removed and recreated.
 It is very important to archive these if you want to keep them.

-• Include Structured Analytics—select this checkbox to include compressed structured analytics sets such as email threading, language identification, etc.
+• Include Structured Analytics—select this checkbox to include structured analytics sets such as email threading, language identification, etc.

 Processing Options